MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keinvalidateallcaches.md

 ## -parameters

 ## -returns

 <b>KeInvalidateAllCaches</b> returns a value that is reserved for system use.
 Treat this value as VOID.

-<b>KeInvalidateAllCaches</b> returns a value that is reserved for system use.
-Treat this value as VOID.

-<b>KeInvalidateAllCaches</b> returns a value that is reserved for system use.
-Treat this value as VOID.

 ## -remarks

 The <b>KeInvalidateAllCaches</b> routine flushes each processor's caches and marks each cache's contents invalid.
-The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateAllCaches</b> returns.</p>
+The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateAllCaches</b> returns.